llm-operator/docs/docs/source/user_management.rst

 Please refer to the `Dec documentations <https://dexidp.io/docs/connectors/>`_ for more details.

 The Helm chart for Dex creates an ingress so that HTTP requests to `v1/dex` are routed to Dex.
-This endpoints work as OIDC issuer URL that CLI and backend servers use.
+This endpoint URL works as the OIDC issuer URL that CLI and backend servers use.